djradon/public-notes/prdct.basic-formal-ontology.md

 ---
 id: u69ohenrjzegyb4ta4bp07j
 title: Basic Formal Ontology
+desc: >-
-desc: 'a small, upper-level ontology that is designed for use in supporting information retrieval, analysis and integration in scientific and other domains'
+  a small, upper-level ontology that is designed for use in supporting information retrieval, analysis and integration in scientific and other domains
-updated: 1696963081879
+updated: 1697089855076
 created: 1696610915530
 ---